atoomnetmarc/Yet-another-shitty-carbon-filter/README.md

 The [Ultimaker 2 mount needs 2 heat set inserts](Yet%20another%20shitty%20carbon%20filter%20-%20Ultimaker%202%20mount%20-%20showing%20heat%20set%20inserts.jpg).
 Then screw with 2x M3x10 (or M3x12) from [below the bottom panel on the lower right](Yet%20another%20shitty%20carbon%20filter%20-%20Ultimaker%202%20mount%20-%20mounted.jpg).

 Print `Yet another shitty carbon filter - body.stl`.
 You may want to use a brim if lifting is a problem.
 Slight lifting is not a problem.
+Do you have a multi material unit or multi extruder?
+Then print `Yet another shitty carbon filter - body - text (MMU).stl` at the same time as the body but configure it to print in the accent color.

 Melt 2 heat set inserts M3x5x4mm into the holes they fit in: